BasilPanda/RoR2DronesInheritItems/README.md

 - Can generate items for drones with the ItemGenerator option in the config file! *Will ignore inherit settings.*

+By default, only drones and turrets inherit items.

 Please contact Basil#7379 on Discord for any issues besides the known bugs!

 ## Installation